 Qatar is a very small country, with the capital Doha being the center of all activities.
-The risks faced by Christians, and especially by converts from Islam to Christianity, depend on what sort of community the Christians belong to.
+The risks faced by Christians, and especially by converts from Islam to Christianity, depend on their community.
 Local converts from Islam endure the most persecution as they face family and societal pressure, while expatriate converts to Christianity experience similar pressures as in their home countries, as they are often living within their own national or ethnic communities.

-2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+1 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-3Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+2 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)